sarahnguyenS2/WeCamp-Project/README.md

 - [x] A notification to tell the users to accept the page cookies (3 points).
  - Accept cookies notification will appear as soon as you open the home page.
 - [x] A nested comment for users to upload their comment (7 points).
- - The comment section is in the last of the product detail page.
+ - The comment section is at the last of the product detail page.
 - [x] Use any kinds of storage to store the users information in log in.
 For example: click on the button login and you can hard code the username and store it in local storage or session storage.
 (2 points)
  - We use the `localStorage` to store the users' information in registration and login.
  - Use `sessionStorage` to store the login email of the user for logout.